-There was an overall decrease in crashes of 6% and 3 % in the two categories.
+There was an overall decrease in crashes in 5 other vehicle configuration categories.
 RI will continue efforts to reduce crashes in all categories.
-Data Source: FMCSA Motor Carrier Management Information System (MCMIS) data snapshot as of 05/31/2019, including crash records through 01/31/2019.
+Data Source: FMCSA Motor Carrier Management Information System (MCMIS) data snapshot as of 05/27/2022, including crash records through 01/31/2022.